 Likewise, what do the audience want from your presentation?
 Is it to learn, to be entertained, to feel motivated, or something else?
 Keep that in mind also when planning (and before you build any slides!).

-It might also be worth including a menu at the start of the presentation and reduce the text on your slides as much as possible.
+It might also be worth including a menu at the start of the presentation, this helps audiences know where they are and what’s coming.
+Others prefer to keep an element of surprise, but either way: reduce the text on your slides as much as possible.
 If you are presenting live you do not need to have every word on the screen – your slides should be a visual aid.

-One consideration is the complexity of your content – is your subject matter difficult to explain and therefore difficult to learn and remember?
+One consideration is the complexity of your content.
+Is your subject matter difficult to explain and therefore difficult to learn and remember?
 As a presenter it is your job to keep your message simple in order to keep your content memorable.
 This may mean that you are required to break down more complex information into smaller, simpler parts.

-Clearing the junk to reduce cognitive load
+3. Clear the visual junk to reduce cognitive load